supertypo/kaspa-db-filler-migration/README.md

 ### Kaspa DB Filler NG - Schema migration

-Migration scripts to transform a Postgresql schema populated by Kaspa DB Filler to the structure expected by Kaspa DB Filler NG.
+Migration scripts to transform a Postgresql schema populated by Kaspa DB Filler to the structure expected by Simply Kaspa Indexer.

-### License

-Copyright suprtypo@pm.me.
-LICENSED ONLY FOR THE PURPOSE OF INTEGRATING WITH THE KASPA CRYPTOCURRENCY NETWORK.
-See LICENSE.

 #### Prerequisites